mesfind/ml-material/_episodes/02-machine-learning.md

 This ensures the model learns to predict both energies and forces effectively.
 Together, these components form a pipeline where SOAP descriptors combined with neural networks and analytic derivatives enable accurate and efficient prediction of atomic energies and forces for molecular and materials simulations.

-### Dataset generation
+### Dataset preparation

-This script generates a training dataset of Lennard-Jones energies and forces for a simple two-atom system with varying interatomic distances.
+This script prepare a training dataset of Lennard-Jones energies and forces for a simple two-atom system with varying interatomic distances.
 It uses the SOAP descriptor to characterize atomic environments and includes computation of analytical derivatives needed for force prediction.
 ~~~
 import numpy as np
 import ase